Warm White vs Cool White: What is the difference?

 Energy Efficiency Varies with bulb type (LED, CFL, etc.) Varies with bulb type (LED, CFL, etc.)

-Choosing the Right Lighting for Your Space
+Choosing Between Warm White and Cool White Lighting for Your Space

 When deciding between warm white and cool white lighting, it’s essential to consider the purpose of the space and the mood you want to create.
 Here are some helpful tips for selecting the right lighting: